Seventy Rabbinic Authorities Prohibit Mesira

-ENGLISH KOL KOREH PROHIBITING MESIRA
+INFORMAL ENGLISH TRANSLATION OF KOL KOREH PROHIBITING MESIRA

-Below is an approximate English translation of the Rabbinic Kol Koreh letter which stresses the severe prohibition of utilizing archaos and the prohibition of mesirah, especially in matrimonial matters.
+Below is an informal English translation of the Rabbinic Kol Koreh letter which stresses the severe prohibition of utilizing archaos and the prohibition of mesirah, especially in matrimonial matters.
 It was signed by many prominent rabbis.

 A STERN WARNING